const localhost = [4]u8{ 127, 0, 0, 1 };

 ^~~~~~~

-Behind the hood, enums in Zig work the same way that enums work in C. Each enum value is essentially represented as a integer.
+Behind the hood, enums in Zig work the same way that enums work in C. Each enum value is essentially represented as an integer.
 The first value in the set is represented as zero, then, the second value is one, … etc.

 One thing that we are going to learn on the next section is that enums can have methods in them.
 Wait… What?
 This is amazing!
 Yes, enums in Zig are similar to structs, and they can have private and public methods inside them.